sanmiguel/dcos-docs/1.9/administration/metrics/index.md

 menu_order: 3.5
 ---

-The [metrics component](https://github.com/dcos/dcos-metrics) provides metrics from DC/OS cluster hosts, containers running on those hosts, and from applications running on DC/OS which choose to send statsd metrics to our Mesos Metrics Module.
+The [DC/OS Metrics component](/docs/1.9/overview/architecture/components/#dcos-metrics) provides metrics from DC/OS cluster hosts, containers running on those hosts, and from applications running on DC/OS which choose to send statsd metrics to our Mesos Metrics Module.
 The metrics component is natively integrated with DC/OS version 1.9 and later and is available per-host from the `/system/v1/metrics/v0` HTTP API endpoint.
 No additional setup is required.

+For API reference, see the [DC/OS Metrics API](/docs/1.9/api/dcos-metrics/).

 ## Overview
 There are three layers of metrics available in DC/OS:

   * Host: metrics about the specific node which is part of the DC/OS cluster.
   * Container: metrics about cgroup allocations from tasks running in Mesos or Docker containerizers.
   * Application: metrics about a specific application running inside the DC/OS Universal [container runtime](/docs/1.9/usage/containerizers/).

 The metrics component provides an HTTP API which exposes these three areas.

 All three metrics layers are aggregated by a collector which is shipped as part of the DC/OS distribution.
 This enables metrics to run on every host in the cluster.
 It is the main entry point to the metrics ecosystem, aggregating metrics sent to it by the Metrics Mesos module, or gathering host and container level metrics on the box which is runs.

 The Mesos Metrics Module is bundled with every agent in the cluster.
 This module enables applications to publish metrics from applications running on top of DC/OS to the collector by exposing a StatsD port and host environment variable inside every container.
 These metrics are appended with structured data such as agent-id, framework-id and task-id.